sebosp/covid-data-viz/threejs/README.md

 - Doesn't work on iPhone

 ## In Progress
+- The graphs for delay can also contain negative values and so the graph should include the x axis at 0 marker.

+## Done
 - The globe constantly rotates, so the received latitude could be more than 180 degrees or less than 180 degrees

-## Done
 - The data for Lithuania contains a drop in cumulative_global, this means that when drawing daily, we will have to use a minimum by default 0 but should find if something is below it